1.Your spending will boost the local economy

 The reason local companies have such great and competitive prices is purely thanks to healthy competition.
 This, of course, goes for all types of companies.
 A marketplace of thousands of small businesses is the most reliable way to ensure innovation and low prices over the long-term.

 Independent retailers are more likely to be able to use their discretion to reward regular custom, and it can mean you get discounts on the items you actually want to buy, rather than being tempted by multi-buy offers in the big chains.
-Local initiatives such as The Local One, are emerging to try to attract and encourage consumers to shop locally by offering exclusive offers and discounts.
+Local initiatives are emerging to try to attract and encourage consumers to shop locally by offering exclusive offers and discounts.